India

 Searching for tigers in Sariska Tiger Reserve

-If you are travelling through North India and want to experience some wildlife as well, Sariska Tiger Reserve is a great place to visit.
-The chance of actually spotting a tiger is relatively small, but you never know.
-Some visitors get lucky.
-Besides tigers, the reserve is home to leopards (we saw one), hyenas, jackals, several species of deer, antelopes, wild boars and monkeys.
-Bird lovers will also enjoy themselves here, with sightings of eagles, kingfishers, peacocks, partridges, quails and owls.
+If you are traveling through North India and want to add a wildlife experience to your trip, Sariska Tiger Reserve is a rewarding place to visit.
+The chances of actually spotting a tiger are relatively small, but luck does play a role and some visitors do get lucky.
+Beyond tigers, the reserve is home to leopards, we were fortunate enough to see one, as well as hyenas, jackals, several species of deer, antelopes, wild boars and monkeys.
+Bird lovers will also find plenty to enjoy here, with sightings of eagles, kingfishers, peacocks, partridges, quails and owls.

 Sariska Rajasthan India travelinmypocket